Advanced Content Authoring and Reporting - Requesting a report or exporting Storyline data from Learning Locker and working with the data in Excel

 - Save as an .XLS workbook.

-- Case Scenario Critical Reader - Alternative Tools (UW-Madison)
+- Advanced Content Authoring and Reporting - CSCR Alternative Tools (UW-Madison)

-- Content Authoring Pilot - Uploading a Storyline or Captivate module to WordPress/GrassBlade
+- Advanced Content Authoring and Reporting - Uploading a Storyline module to WordPress/GrassBlade

-- Content Authoring Pilot - Sending a grade from a Storyline or Captivate module in WordPress to Canvas
+- Advanced Content Authoring and Reporting - Sending a grade from a Storyline module in WordPress to Canvas